Things You Need to Know

 BREAKFAST AND LUNCH PROGRAMS

-We are pleased to inform you that Franklin Middle School will be implementing the Community Eligibility Provision (CEP) while participating in the National School Lunch and School Breakfast Programs for the 2019- 2020 School Year.
+We are pleased to inform you that Franklin Middle School will be implementing the Community Eligibility Provision (CEP) while participating in the National School Lunch and School Breakfast Programs for the 2023- 2024 School Year.
+New this year - Breakfast is served from 7:30am - 7:45am only.

 What does this mean for you and your children attending Franklin Middle School?